Beanie Wells: Early life

 Wells was a highly touted player out of high school, where he played football at Akron Garfield High School and ran track.
 His high school running back coach, Ben Dunn, said that Beanie was one of the most explosive play-makers he had seen in his 28 years at the school.
 He was often considered the best recruit out of Ohio.
 Wells played at Akron Garfield High from 2002 to 2005, graduating early in December.
 In track, he was timed at 10.8 seconds in the 100 meters as a high school junior, and also recorded a 4.48 40-yard dash as a senior.
 He was listed as the top running back and All-American by Parade in 2006.

 Wells was offered to play at schools such as Michigan and USC, but he always knew he was going to play at Ohio State, saying "I think I came out of my mom's womb wanting to go to Ohio State."

 College career

 Beanie's number during his career at Ohio State was #28.

-Freshman season

 During Wells's freshman year, he shared carries with Antonio Pittman, had a solid freshman year, and was a big part of the 2006 Buckeyes.
 In his collegiate debut, he had ten carries for 50 rushing yards and a touchdown against Northern Illinois.
 The highlight of his freshman year came in the Ohio State–Michigan game where he broke a 52-yard run for a touchdown that put the Buckeyes ahead of the Wolverines for the rest of the game.